RakhithJK/dbeaver-dbeaver-wiki/UI-Language.md

 ![](images/ug/UI-Language-Preferences.png)

-Select language in the drop-down list ant click "Apply and Close" button.
+Select your language in the drop-down list and click the "Apply and Close" button.
-If DBeaver is installed in a read-only directory then automatic language change is not possible.
-In this case try to edit configuration file (see below).
+If DBeaver is installed in a read-only directory, the automatic language change is not possible.
+In this case, try to edit the configuration file (see below).

 ### Changing interface language in configuration file

-Locate `dbeaver.ini` file, it is the same directory where DBeaver is installed.
+Locate the `dbeaver.ini` file.
+It is in the same directory where DBeaver is installed.

 Open `dbeaver.ini` in a text editor and add the following lines before the line `-vmargs`
 ```